Supporters Like You

 Lloyd is quick to point to something much greater than tax and estate planning benefits.
 He says, “Giving, not spending, brings me greater fulfillment.”
 Clearly, he and Janet have been good stewards of their finances over the years and this has allowed them to create a very meaningful legacy.

-I appreciate the sense of shared community among the students at Rensselaer, and the autonomy we enjoy.
+I appreciate the sense of shared community among the students at RPI, and the autonomy we enjoy.
 Being in such a driven student body inspired me to start a new student club, in addition to volunteering with the Sustainability Task Force.

 — Nicholas Villalobos-Best ’21, Mechanical Engineering